-7.2.2 FEMA'S Sheltering and Temporary Essential Power (STEP) or "Tu Hogar Renace" Assistance received by an applicant from "Tu Hogar Renace" (FEMA STEP) is assistance received for temporary repairs.
+8.2.2 FEMA'S Sheltering and Temporary Essential Power (STEP) or "Tu Hogar Renace"

+Assistance received by an applicant from "Tu Hogar Renace" (FEMA STEP) is assistance received for temporary repairs.
 Assistance used for different costs of the rehabilitation under "Tu Hogar Renace", which are a different allowable use may be excluded.
 The R3 Program is authorized to complete work necessary to complete permanent rehabilitation or reconstruction of the home, even if the home received assistance from "Tu Hogar Renace".

-7.2.3 Funds for the Same Purpose but for a Different Allowable Use
+8.2.3 Funds for the Same Purpose but for a Different Allowable Use award calculation.

-Funds received for the same purpose as funds provided under the R3 Program, but that were used by the Applicant for a different allowable use may be excluded from the final award calculation.
 In some instances, funds provided for the same general purpose (e.g. rehabilitation of a home) as the CDBG-DR funds, would have been used by the Applicant for a different allowable use.
 In these circumstances, if the Applicant can document that the funds received were used for a different -but eligible- use, then the funds are not duplicative.
 In these instances, the Applicant may provide documentation, such as receipts or paid invoices, demonstrating that funding was spent on a different eligible use.
 The Program will review documentation submitted on a case-by-case basis.